ysdn2019/Graduates-List/graduates/katreena-dalisay.md

 ---
 path: /work/jammin
 graduate: Katreena Dalisay
-mainimg: /assets/work/dalisay_katreena_project1_web_main.jpg
+cover: /assets/work/dalisay_katreena_project1_web_main.jpg
-thumbnailimg: /assets/work/dalisay_katreena_project1_web_thumbnail.jpg
+thumbnail: /assets/work/dalisay_katreena_project1_web_thumbnail.jpg
 title: jammin'
 groupmembers:
-fields: Digital, Interactive, UI/UX
+category: Digital, Interactive, UI/UX
 mediumdimensions: UI/UX
 description: jammin’ is a karaoke product and mobile application that rethinks the traditional karaoke experience to create a more conventional, flexible, and engaging experience.
 With seamless synchronization of the mobile application and a casting screen, everyone can have their turn at the microphone while having access to all songs and features.
 digitallink: